 How to Make And Accept Payments With Money Orders

 Money orders are printed documents that you can use for payments.
 They look similar to checks, but they’re different: You buy a money order by prepaying the amount printed on the money order.
 Then, all you need to do is fill in a few pieces of information.
 The process of using a money order is easy after you do it a few times, and we’ll cover the basics below.

 Sellers (or whoever you’re paying) may also prefer to receive money orders.
 When they’re not fakes, money orders are a form of “guaranteed” payment.
-Plus, they’re less expensive for recipients than credit cards, and they may even be a better option than payment apps in some situations.
+Plus, they can be less expensive for recipients than credit cards, and they may even be a better option than payment apps in some situations.

 For more background information, see How Money Orders Work.